-How to Tell If You’re in Autistic Burnout: The Exhaustion Factor
+How to Tell If You’re in Autistic Burnout

-Autistic burnout is a profound state of physical, mental, and emotional exhaustion that arises when an autistic individual has been under chronic stress or prolonged demand to mask their natural traits.
-This experience goes far beyond ordinary tiredness — it’s a complete depletion of energy and functioning that affects every aspect of daily life.
+Autistic burnout is a profound state of physical, mental, and emotional exhaustion.
+It arises when an autistic individual endures chronic stress or prolonged demand to mask their natural traits.
+This experience goes far beyond ordinary tiredness.
+It is a complete depletion of energy that affects every aspect of daily life.

-Recognizing the signs of autistic burnout early is key to preventing long-term exhaustion and restoring balance.
-Understanding how it manifests physically, cognitively, and emotionally helps individuals identify when their systems are overwhelmed and in need of care.
+Recognizing the signs early is key to preventing long-term exhaustion.
+Understanding how burnout shows up physically, cognitively, and emotionally helps you identify when your system needs care.

 Common Signs of Exhaustion